-I believed we could make a type of plan, that we are going in different places, and we are going to get people to realize that a vote-less people is a hope-less people.
+I believed we could make a type of plan, that we are

+Martin Luther King addresses a mass meeting at Mason Temple in Memphis, Tennessee in support of striking sanitation workers, March 18, 1968 going in different places, and we are going to get people to realize that a vote-less people is a hope-less people.
 And the only way that we are going to able to get our rights, is to get the ballot.